-In common with many charitable organizations, the Conservancy derives revenue from donations, the completeness of which is not susceptible to satisfactory audit verification.
+In common with many not-for-profit organizations, the Conservancy derives revenue from donations, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Conservancy.
-Therefore, we were not able to determine whether any adjustments might be necessary to donations revenue, excess of revenue over expenditures and cash provided by operating activities for the year ended December 31, 2022, current assets as at December 31, 2022, and fund balances as at December 31, 2022.
-The predecessor auditor's opinion on the financial statements for the year ended December 31, 2021 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to donation revenue, excess of revenue over expenditures (expenditures over revenue), and cash provided by operating activities for the years ended December 31, 2024 and 2023, current assets as at December 31, 2024 and 2023, and fund balances as at January 1 and December 31 for both the 2024 and 2023 years.
+Our audit opinion on the financial statements for the year ended December 31, 2023 was modified accordingly because of the possible effects of this limitation in scope.